Secure Society

 Background

-Digital identities are indispensable: whether for online banking or for digital federal applications.
-Secure authentication is also necessary to make various types of applications securely usable for the user.
-In this call for proposals, three novel forms of biometric authentication are to be researched and the requirements for their encryption developed.
+Digital identities are indispensable: whether for online banking or for digital applications of the federal government.
+Secure authentication is also necessary to make various types of applications secure for users.
+In this call for proposals, three new forms of biometric authentication are to be researched and the requirements for their encryption developed.

 Biometrics